Product designers need to zoom out and focus on the product, not the pixels.

 This might seem like it should be an obvious concept, but sometimes when you are so deep into designing your product, getting “caught up in the pixels,” you may lose sight of the bigger picture, which is ultimately how your customers perceive and use the software.

 In tackling this project, I have taken breaks and checked-in with different team members across multiple disciplines to ensure what we were building was designed with our users in mind.
-We touch base with our data analysts, our team of Helcim Gurus, and our marketing department to ensure we understand what the real needs of our users are and how to build a visually beautiful product without compromising on functionality.
+We touch base with our data analysts, our Customer Service team, and our marketing department to ensure we understand what the real needs of our users are and how to build a visually beautiful product without compromising on functionality.

 If your company is tackling a similar project, I would highly recommend establishing strong communication channels between the design team with the other departments in your organization in order to regularly collect and share feedback.